flannelbored/PoshBot/docs/reference/functions/new-poshbotcardresponse.md

 ## DESCRIPTION
 Responses from PoshBot commands can either be plain text or formatted.
-Returning a response with New-PoshBotRepsonse will tell PoshBot to craft a specially formatted message when sending back to the chat network.
+Returning a response with New-PoshBotResponse will tell PoshBot to craft a specially formatted message when sending back to the chat network.

 ## EXAMPLES